Sinaptik-AI/pandas-ai/extensions/ee/vectorstores/lancedb/README.md

-# LanceDB Extension for PandasAI
+# LanceDB Extension for PandaAI

-This extension integrates LanceDB with PandasAI, providing vector storage capabilities for enhanced data analysis and machine learning tasks.
+This extension integrates LanceDB with PandaAI, providing vector storage capabilities for enhanced data analysis and machine learning tasks.

 ## Installation